Judge Roy Moore Demands That Beverly Young Nelson Yearbook Be Sent For Handwriting Analysis

 — CNN (@CNN) November 13, 2017

 Alabama Gov. Kay Ivey has announced that she won’t postpone the upcoming election no matter what.
-Reacting to speculation that Senate Majority Leader Mitch McConnell might ask Sen. Strange to step down prematurely to trigger a new election timetable (and by implication, a new GOP candidate), Gov. Ivey said “Were he to resign I would simply appoint somebody to fill the remaining time until we have the election on Dec.
+Reacting to speculation that Senate Majority Leader Mitch McConnell might ask Sen. Strange to step down prematurely to trigger a new election timetable (and by implication, a new GOP candidate), Gov. Ivey said, “Were he to resign I would simply appoint somebody to fill the remaining time until we have the election on Dec.
 12,” The Hill reported.
 “Several GOP senators have said Moore should be expelled from the chamber if he wins, and others have floated a write-in campaign for Strange,” The Hill added.

-The Judge Roy Moore sexual misconduct allegations and its related fallout collectively continues to be a fast-moving and complex story, so please check this space for updates.
+The Judge Roy Moore sexual misconduct allegations and its related fallout continue to be a fast-moving and complex story, so please check this space for updates.

 [Featured Image by Dave Martin/AP Images]